rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 > A toolchain is a set of distinct software development tools that are linked (or chained) together by specific stages such as GCC, binutils and glibc [1].

 When the host platform differs from the target platform, we then need a cross-toolchain that knows how to generate code that our target understands.
-As a side-note, when the host and target platforms do match, we have the so-called native-compilation, that is done with a native-toolchain.
-Since native-compilation is the most common scenario and therefore implied, we don't usually need the "native" prefix.
+As a side-note, when the host and target platforms do match, we then have the so-called native-compilation, which is performed with a native-toolchain.
+Since native-compilation is the usual scenario and therefore implied, we don't usually need the "native" prefix.

 > We sometimes refer to the whole build chain as "compilation", and often to cross-toolchain as a cross-compiler.
-This should be fine™.
+That should be fine™.

 We need a cross-toolchain for each specific platform where would like to execute code on, say ARMv7 + Linux.

 There are plenty of ways to get a toolchain.
 Generally, they boil down to (i) compile one from sources, (ii) use a pre-built toolchain.

 Compiling a toolchain from sources might give us more control over the whole process, at the expense of a steeper learning curve.
-On the other hand, pre-built toolchains might give us less control but are usually easier to get things up-to-speed.
+On the other hand, pre-built toolchains might grant us less control but are usually easier to get things up-and-running.
 Consequently, there's no right choice here, that's intimately related to your requirements.

 In the following sections, we will use a pre-built toolchain from [dockcross](https://github.com/dockcross/dockcross) to show how we can quickly get a toy C++ project cross-compiled ARMv7 and executed on a Raspberry PI 3 (rpi3).
-Additionally, we will even execute our cross-compiled program in an emulator on our development machine, again, using dockcross.
+Additionally, we will execute our cross-compiled program in an emulator running on our development machine, again, using dockcross.

 ## Example: Native-compiling